benjisidi/saltmarsh/Gellin Primewater.md

 - Has a history with [[Agevea]].
 Used to deal with the [[Sea Princes]] but using it as leverage would expose her.
 Won't say why.
 - Has a halfling chef called [[Betsy]] who cooks his feasts
+- Gregarious and uses his wealth and influence to ingratiate himself with